themesberg/flowbite-svelte/README.md

 [Flowbite-Svelte](https://flowbite-svelte.com/) is an official Flowbite component library for Svelte.
 All interactivities are handled by Svelte.

+## Flowbite-Svelte-Starter

+You can use [Flowbite-Svelte Starter](https://github.com/shinokada/flowbite-svelte-starter) for a quick start.

 ## Installation

 - [Getting started](https://flowbite-svelte.com/pages/getting-started)